compasscreative/statamic-v3-boilerplate/_website-launch-list.md

 ## Deployments
 - N - Setup deployments
 - N - Add ignored folders from deployment
 - N - Ensure cache settings are proper.
+Set production environment file to `STATAMIC_STATIC_CACHING_STRATEGY='half'`, caching can be more fine-tuned as needed.

 ## SEO